mikeguidry/dfuzz/README.md

 # dfuzz
 distributed deep binary fuzzer...

 This system has five main different subsystems.
+Each has its own repository and is as a submodule..

 1. Distribution
    A NanoMSG component that communicates with MySQL.
 It loads all of the operations into memory for scalability.
 It's created